rspamd/rspamd.com/doc/modules/dmarc.md

 ---
 # DMARC module

-DMARC is a technology leveraging SPF & DKIM, allowing domain owners to publish policies regarding how messages bearing their domain in the (RFC5322) From field should be handled.
+DMARC is a technology that uses SPF and DKIM to enable domain owners to publish policies regarding how email messages with their domain in the (RFC5322) `From` field should be handled.

-For example, DMARC can be configured to request that a receiving MTA quarantine or reject messages which do not have an aligned DKIM or SPF identifier.
+For instance, DMARC can be configured to require a receiving MTA to quarantine or reject messages which do not have an aligned DKIM or SPF identifier.

-DMARC can also be configured to request reports from remote MTAs about such messages, to help identify abuse and/or misconfiguration, and to help make informed decisions about policy application.
+DMARC can also be configured to request reports from remote MTAs about these messages to aid in identifying abuse and/or misconfiguration and to facilitate informed decisions about policy application.

 ## DMARC in rspamd

-The default configuration for the DMARC module in rspamd is an empty collection:
+By default, the DMARC module in rspamd is configured with an empty collection, as shown below:

 ~~~ucl
 dmarc {
 }
 ~~~

-This is enough to enable the module and check/apply DMARC policies.
+This minimal configuration is sufficient to activate the module and enforce DMARC policies.

-Symbols added by the module are as follows:
+Symbols that the module adds are listed below:

 - `DMARC_BAD_POLICY`: Policy was invalid or multiple policies found in DNS
 - `DMARC_NA`: Domain in From header has no DMARC policy or From header is missing